reduxjs/redux-thunk/README.md

 // activity and can dispatch actions and read state.
 This is an action creator
 // that returns a thunk.
 function makeASandwichWithSecretSauce(forPerson) {

-  // Invert control!
+  // Invert control!, return a function.
-  // Return a function that accepts `dispatch` so we can dispatch later.
-  // Thunk middleware knows how to turn thunk async actions into actions.
+  // Thunk middleware knows to call thunk async actions, passing `dispatch` and

-  return function (dispatch) {
+  // `getState` so we can dispatch later, with access to state. return function (dispatch) {
     return fetchSecretSauce().then(
       sauce => dispatch(makeASandwich(forPerson, sauce)),